Step 1. Weigh and Grind

 Step 2.
 Insert and Rinse Filter

 Unfold the V60 filter and set it inside the dripper.
-Using hot water, pour through the filter, thoroughly wetting it to remove any paper-like tastes.
+Using hot water right-off the boil, pour through the filter, thoroughly wetting it to remove any paper-like tastes.
 Make sure to dump out any of the waste water before brewing!

 Step 3.
 Bloom*

 Pour the ground coffee into the Hario V60 filter and shake them gently to create a flat brewing bed.
 After this, begin pouring in a circular motion beginning in the middle and continuing toward the outside of the brew-bed.
-You should aim for about 60-70grams of water.
+You should aim for about 60-70 grams of water in the first 30 seconds.
 Ideally, this first pour should cover all the grounds evenly, creating an optimal brewing environment for the rest of the pours.

 Step 4.
 Continue Pouring